Trusted WordPress tutorials, when you need them most.

 Is social commerce rising?

 Absolutely.
-The social commerce industry is booming and projected to grow 3 times faster than traditional eCommerce by 2025.
+The social commerce industry is booming and projected to grow 3 times faster than traditional eCommerce by the end of 2025.
 This means social media platforms are becoming increasingly important for businesses to drive sales directly to consumers.

 What is the difference between social commerce and social marketing?